jkarneges/blog/_posts/2019-11-10-rust-async-execution.md

 As a longtime C/C++ programmer that's done a fair amount of concurrency work (especially network stuff for [Fanout][fanout]), I'm intrigued by the [Rust programming language][rust-lang] and its [recent async capabilities][async-announcement].

-You've probably heard that Rust has no runtime.
-This remains true even with the introduction of the async/await feature.
-It's on you to bring your own runtime such as [tokio][tokio] or [async-std][async-std].
+Like C/C++, Rust has no runtime.
+Interestingly, this remains true even with the introduction of async.
+Using the `async` or `await` keywords doesn't just magically run code concurrently.
+It's on you to bring your own runtime such as [tokio][tokio] or [async-std][async-std], to interface with the core language elements.

 But, you can also implement your own runtime!
 Over the past months I've been learning all the little implementation details.
 In this article I'll describe how to execute Rust async functions using nothing but the standard library.